anadefreitas/brazilian_crops/README.md

 ## Objective: Characterize Brazilian agricultural production by state.
 ### Production: Ana Larissa Ribeiro de Freitas and Fábio Furlan Gama

-Data on temporary perennial agricultural production were obtained and organized to calculate the harvested area (km²) and production (t).
+Data on temporary and perennial crop production were obtained and organized to calculate the harvested area (km²) and production (t).

 #### Source: Municipal agricultural research (PAM) - IBGE